Once upon a time, bank accounts were simple, affordable places to store your money.

-1. Avoid overdrawing your account
+Fee for overdrawing your account

-However, even if you don’t opt in for that overdraft protection, your debit card purchase will be denied at the point of sale.
-But beware that some transactions do not post immediately, and you may be able to spend money that you do not have regardless of the available balance in your bank account at the time of the purchase.
+However, even if you don’t sign up for overdraft protection, always beware that some transactions do not post immediately.
+So, you might be able to spend money that you do not have regardless of the available balance in your bank account at the time of the purchase.

-Better yet: Keep track of how much you have in your account and don’t overspend.
+The lesson is clear: Don’t depend on anyone else to protect you from your own bad financial behavior.
+Instead, keep track of how much you have in your account and don’t overspend.